Monday Night Countdown Host

 The first female recipient of the Maxwell Football Club’s Sports Broadcaster of the Year Award in 2006, Kolber was also named to Sports Business Daily’s 2004 list of the 10 favorite sports TV personalities of the past 10 years.
+In 2018, she was honored by The Pennsylvania Association of Broadcasters as a Gold Medal Honoree, and in 2019, she was inducted into Philadelphia Sports Hall of Fame.

 When ESPN2 launched in 1993, Kolber joined the company as co-host of SportsNight, which debuted October 1.
 She later served as an anchor on SportsCenter, a reporter on College GameDay and co-host of the X Games in 1995 and ’96.
 Kolber also hosted ESPN2′s SportsFigures, which used sports celebrities and analogies to teach math and physics.

-Kolber left ESPN for Fox Sports in November 1996 and she anchored a nightly sports news program and reported from NFL games in addition to hosting figure skating and weekend NHL coverage.
+Kolber left ESPN for Fox Sports in November 1996, and there she anchored a nightly sports news program and reported from NFL games in addition to hosting figure skating and weekend NHL coverage.
 Upon her return to ESPN in 1999, Kolber served as host of NFL Matchup (1999-2003) and contributed “Backstage” segments to Monday Night Countdown.

 In past NFL off-seasons, Kolber served as a SportsCenter anchor and on-site host for ESPN’s coverage at the French Open (2004-08) and Wimbledon (2003-2009).
 In 2000 and ’01 she hosted the X Games and Winter X Games.
 She returned to the event as co-host of the Winter X Games in Aspen in 2006.